PEI Real Estate Commission Calculator 2025

 Prince Edward Island Flag

-The average real estate agent commission in Prince Edward Island is 5%, but it can range from 5% to 6%.
-This commission is paid by the seller of the home.
+There is no standard real estate commission as a standard real estate commission violated the Competition Act.
+The typical total real estate agent commission in Prince Edward Island is 5%, but it can range from 5% to 6%.
+This commission is typically paid by the seller of the home.
+Details of the commission in each case should be in the listing agreement.
+The amount offered to the buyer's agent will be in the MLS listing as well.

 Prince Edward Island Real Estate Commission